Smile-SA/hots/doc/source/usermanual.rst

 The separation time (between the two phases) is plotted by a red line.

-Then the first part of the methdology is performed (clustering on first time period), and the allocation resulting from heuristic applied.
+Then the first part of the methodology is performed (clustering on first time period), and the allocation resulting from heuristic applied.
 The clustering results and new nodes resource usage (based on new allocation) are displayed.